 Chelsea and Westminster Hospital

-Chelsea and Westminster Hospital provides National Curriculum education within the three children’s wards and a burns unit.
+Chelsea and Westminster Hospital provides National Curriculum education at all key stages, within the three children’s wards and the burns unit.
 Children are taught in the classrooms, or if they are unable to leave the ward, by their beds.

 Chelsea & Westminster Hospital